 Winter conjures up pictures of beautiful, frosty mornings, Christmas and cosy evenings in front of the fireplace.
 In reality, as the days become shorter, there are millions of people in the United Kingdom experiencing the effects of Seasonal Affective Disorder (SAD).
-Closely linked to depression, SAD a mental health condition that can have a serious impact on our wellbeing.
+Closely linked to depression, SAD is a mental health condition that can have a serious impact on our wellbeing.
 In this article, we will look at the symptoms of SAD and provide you with some guidance on the necessary treatment options available.

 Seasonal affective disorder is a type of depression exhibited at particular times of the year.
 A recognised mental health disorder, SAD begins towards the end of autumn and can run throughout the winter months until spring.
 It is a condition which shares many of the same symptoms as depression, however, it does not follow a pattern.
 Sufferers are worse effected during the shorter, darker days.
 It is something that is most common in people aged between 18 and 30, however the illness can continue into middle-age and into your later years.